619.541.6609

 Steelworkers are exposed to many pollutants through different industrial processes.
 Plastic molders, textile mill workers, welders, rubber factory workers, painters, insulators, ironworkers, are also exposed to a variety of occupational hazards at work.

-The purpose of this article is to raise awareness of the dangers that lay behind smoking in certain working industries that deal with chemical exposure.
+The purpose of this blog post is to raise awareness of the dangers that lay behind smoking in certain working industries that deal with chemical exposure.

 A recent study examined the smoking rates in different industries and occupational groups and found that factory workers had a higher smoking rate than the national average at the time.
 The serious and wide-ranging dangers of smoking are enough reasons to avoid doing it, whatever your job, but for factory workers, it just adds to the existing risks of the job.